buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 It should be obvious – after reading Chapter 2 – that **the skills on the ‘profile pattern’ and the save and like buttons on the ‘shot pattern’ are examples of components**.

-By embracing a pattern-driven approach, **Dribbble can re-use these patterns elsewhere on the site**, which is: 1. more efficient from a design perspective; and 2. leads to a more cohesive and consistent interface.
+By embracing a pattern-driven approach, **Dribbble can re-use these patterns elsewhere on the site**, which is: 1. more efficient from a design perspective; and 2. leads to a more cohesive and consistent interface. /* Heads up.
+I made this point above. */

 On Dribbble’s [home page](https://dribbble.com), for example, we see the ‘shot pattern’ re-used multiple times to show the latest shots that have been uploaded.